Know Before You Go: Zumba Class

 RELATED: Fitness Instructor Cues, Translated

-Channel your inner Charo.
-And don’t worry if you have two left feet.
-“If you can walk, you can dance!” says Bastos.
+Leave anxiety at the door.
+Don’t worry if you have two left feet: “If you can walk, you can dance!”
+Bastos says.
 “The beauty of the class is that the choreography is very easy to follow, so anyone can do it.”
 You don’t have to worry about memorizing a ton of steps or sequences—most of the dances repeat the same basic movements each song, so after a few times, you’ll get it down pat.

 Lots of energy.
 Zumba routines feature aerobic/fitness interval training with a combination of fast and slow rhythms that tone and sculpt the body.
-“You’re going the whole time,” says Wagner.
+“You’re going the whole time,” Wagner says.
 “The goal is to get your heart rate up but in a way that you can keep at it for a full hour.”

 Workout clothes.
-Something about the upbeat nature of the class makes students want to wear bright, happy hues, says Wagner.
+Something about the upbeat nature of the class makes students want to wear bright, happy hues, Wagner says.
 Just be sure whatever you’re wearing can help wick away the sweat that comes from moving your feet—and the rest of you—to the beat.

 A world beat.
 The classes feature a fusion of Latin and international music rhythms, and you’ll find moves from dance styles like cumbia, merengue, salsa, samba, and soca, plus belly dancing, African and Indian dance styles (such as bhangra), hip-hop dance, and more.
 “We bring music from all different parts of the world together under the same roof,” says Wagner.

 An energetic crowd.
 Classes are often packed with students of all shapes, sizes, and ages.
 Some like to sing out loud, others find themselves wrapped up in the rhythm.
-Zumba students should give themselves enough space to move around safely, says Bastos.
+Zumba students should give themselves enough space to move around safely, Bastos says.
 “If you can reach both arms out to the side without touching your neighbor, then you are good to go,” she says.
-“Go with an open mind and an open heart,” adds Bastos, “and you’re guaranteed to walk out of the room smiling.”
+“Go with an open mind and an open heart,” Bastos adds, “and you’re guaranteed to walk out of the room smiling.”

 RELATED: The Body Benefits of Zumba®